sebiniemann/Mantella/_includes/descriptions.md

 {% case include.signature %}
 {% when "configuration-iscachingsamples" %}

-- If set to `true`, the objective value will only be calculated once per parameter.
+- When set to `true`, the objective value will only be calculated once per parameter.
 - The objective value of recurring parameters are than retrieved from the cache, instead of recalculating them.
 - Setting this to `true` is useful if an optimisation algorithms significantly often revisits previous parameters due to its internal procedure, or because of a large minimal parameter distance.
 - The number of revisits can be measured by the difference between the number of evaluations and the number of distinct evaluations.
-- Default value is `false`
+- The default value is `false`.

 {% include example name=include.signature %}